openedx/edx-documentation/en_us/students/source/SFD_credit_courses/online_proctoring_rules_students.rst

 different proctoring exam rules, make sure you adhere to the "Closed Book Exam" rules that are described in the following sections.

-Students are responsible for testing their systems with the proctoring software well in advance of all online proctored exams in their courses, so that any troubleshooting that is required can be accomplished.
-Students might be able to take practice proctored exams in their course, or can refer to the free Demo Course on edX.org, where they can experience a sample proctored exam.
+Learners are responsible for testing their systems with the proctoring software well in advance of all online proctored exams in their courses, so that any troubleshooting that is required can be accomplished.
+Learners might be able to take practice proctored exams in their course, or can refer to the free Demo Course on edX.org, where they can experience a sample proctored exam.